sotastudio/TYPO3.Extbase.SocialSharingPrivacy/README.md

 ## What is this Repo about

-This awesome tool is built up in panzi's awesome jQuery Plugin.
-It supports so many sharing services... i can't even count. ;-)
+This awesome tool is built up on panzi's awesome jQuery Plugin.
+It supports so many sharing services:

-Take a loot by yourself: https://github.com/panzi/SocialSharePrivacy.

 Supported services: